For Ages 4 - 12

 Kids kick off the day coloring mandalas, then sing mindfulness-themed camp songs so popular with families that the studio turned them into a CD.
 They do a playful yoga session, with moves like “yoga freeze dance,” plus breathing exercises, guided meditation and a foot massage.
 They have snacks in a Zen garden and free playtime in a local playground, and they spend time silent journaling.
 “You’d be amazed how they do this for 20 minutes — they love it,” Feldman says.
 “It gives kids the permission to just find some stillness, ease, creativity and joy.”
 More

 Circle Yoga reserves the right to cancel any weekly session of camp due to low registration or extraordinary circumstances.
-Registrants will be informed of cancellations at least two weeks prior to the beginning of their registered camp week.
+Registrants will be informed of cancellations at least one week prior to the beginning of their registered camp week.
 In the case that Circle Yoga needs to cancel a week of camp, refunds will be provided in full to registered students.

-For 2019 Circle Yoga Summer Camp registrants who need to cancel, refunds are provided, minus a $50 administrative fee, if cancellations are made by Monday, May 6, 2019, for both full-day and half-day campers.
-Sorry, no refunds after the deadline.
+For 2020 Circle Yoga Summer Camp registrants who need to cancel, refunds are provided, minus a $25 administrative fee, if cancellations are made at least one week in advance of your registered camp start date.
+Sorry, no refunds after the deadline and no prorated refunds for missed days of camp.
 Please note that camp registrations cannot be transferred to other campers.

 Follow the link below to send a note to our camp director.